dhirenrddy/OIM_3640_Final_Project/README.md

 -	API keys and web-scrapping technology
 -	Use of html for website creation
 -	Cloud management for user’s information (phone number and email address)

+# Submission Reflection
+To run the code just open telegram and find @evebabot and /start.

+Based of the aforementioned proposal, changes were obligatory due to restrictions and obstacles the group faced during their submission.
+Our original intention was to create a web-scrapping bot that was able to send automated messages semi-daily regarding the ongoing campus events.
+However, we were not provided the access to the server (status code error: 403), thus rather than webscrapping technology, we came to the conclusion that .json files were required.
+Overall, we were able to extrapolate our idea and create mutliple commands (e.g. /events_today, /events_tomorrow, /events_date, /events_club and /events_type) that could access the .json files and provide users the filter lists of campus events.
+The .json file implemented into the project contains a list of all events conducted in the month of April that were manually inputted due to this unforeseen error.
+We had to use this method because there was no other way to scrape Babson websites.
+At some point we decided to pivot to a bot that instead outputs Trim menu based on commands such as /breakfast, /lunch and /dinner, but ran into 403 even on the dine-on-campus website.
+It is important to note that the group did not attempt to bypass the server as we warned by the Babson IT Centre that repercussion may be handed for these actions.
+So the bot is usable with accurate data if we were able to bypass the restriction and automate daily scraping.

+### Note 1
+ The project submission deadline being towards the end of the academic year also contributed to our decision of mannually inputting data into a json file just to make sure the bot works, instead of scraping because there are simply no events in the end of the semester.
+Thus, if /events_today returns "No events found 🎉", that's because there are no events, not because there are errors in the code or because we didn't automate scraping.

+### Note 2
+Throughout the project multiple resources were utilized, including w3schools, pythonorg.docs, python-telegram-bot Docs, Python Dotenv Docs, and AI.

+Lastly, the Telegram bot is a free to use bot that does not require authentication (i.e username and password) as it was against the Terms and Services of Belong to gain information regarding students.
+Despite these restrictions, the group wished to continue this project and thus manually inputting each data set was the best course of action.